Overview

 Sentiment Score Distribution

 Foundation for Process: These analytical methods were key to our research process.
-They enabled structured data discovery (Time Series, Segmentation), drove in-depth analysis (Sentiment, Clustering), and directly informed the actionable insights feeding into the dashboard design.
+They enabled structured data discovery (Time Series, Segmentation), drove in-depth analysis (Sentiment, CSAT), and directly informed the actionable insights feeding into the dashboard design.

 Research Process